Tim Sweeney: Awards and recognition

 Wired magazine awarded him a Rave Award in 2007 for his work on Unreal Engine 3, the technology behind the blockbuster Gears of War.

-In February 2012, Sweeney was inducted into the Academy of Interactive Arts & Sciences (AIAS) Hall of Fame for changing "the face of gaming with the advent of the Unreal Engine and the commitment of Epic, as a studio, to bring both consumer and industry-facing technology to new heights."
+In February 2012, Sweeney was inducted into the Academy of Interactive Arts & Sciences (AIAS) Hall of Fame for changing "the face of gaming with the advent of Unreal Engine and the commitment of Epic, as a studio, to bring both consumer and industry-facing technology to new heights."

 In recognition of his conservation efforts, he was named Land Conservationist of the Year in 2013 by the North Carolina Wildlife Federation, and later in 2014 the land trusts of North Carolina honored him with the Stanback Volunteer Conservationist of the Year Award.

 In 2017, Sweeney was the recipient of the Lifetime Achievement Award at the Game Developers Choice Awards.

 In 2019, he was named Person of the Year by British video game industry trade magazine MCV.
 He was also a finalist for The News & Observers Tar Heel of the Year award, which recognizes the contributions of North Carolina residents.

 At the Forbes Media Awards 2020, Sweeney was chosen as Person of the Year for building and turning Fortnite into a social network with his company, hosting online events such as Travis Scott's in-game concert which drew 28 million viewers.